 A major may elect to receive a B.S. in cognitive science with a specified area of specialization.
-The areas of specialization are intended to provide majors with guidance in choosing elective courses and to make the specific interests and training of major clear to prospective employers and graduate schools.
-Specifying an area of specialization is optional; however, students should take into consideration when planning for their specialization that approved courses are not necessarily offered every year.
+The areas of specialization are intended to provide majors with guidance in choosing elective courses and to make the specific interests and training of the major clear to prospective employers and graduate schools.
+Specifying an area of specialization is optional.
+Students should take into consideration when planning for their specialization that approved courses are not necessarily offered every year.
 The specialization will be listed on your transcript.

 The areas of specialization are:

 To major in cognitive science with an area of specialization, the requirements are as follows:

 Please note that the allowed courses within each specialization are not necessarily offered each year by the participating departments so you should research and plan your specialization accordingly.
 For example, you might not be able to take all 4 of your courses for the Computation specialization within the Department of Cognitive Science in one year, so you may have to plan on taking approved courses offered from the Department of Computer Science.

 Please see our list of approved specialization courses for the most up to date list of approved courses, or contact one of the Cognitive Science undergraduate advisors, Katy Schoeneweis or Thanh Maxwell, either through the Virtual Advising Center or by visiting CSB 139 or 140.